signal18/docs.signal18.io/05.Configuration/10.alerting/docs.md

 ### Email Configuration

-An email can be send via postfix using the following parameters
+An email can be send via postfix using the following parameters:

 ##### `mail-from` (0.7)